YangHU0724/YangHu_PersonalWebpage.github.io/_pages/home.md

 ---
 # Welcome!

 Currently, I am working as a postdoctoral researcher at the [Global Hydrodynamics Lab, Institute of Industrial Science, The University of Tokyo](https://global-hydrodynamics.github.io/).
-Our studies mainly focus on the dynamics of land waters on the global scale, using modelling, remote sensing, and data integration approach.

 ## Research Interests